datastax/vertex-ai-extension/README.md

 1. If you have not already, ensure that you have authenticated with Google Cloud `gcloud auth login`
 2. If you have not already, ensure that you have set your project id with `gcloud config set project [PROJECT_ID]`
-3. Set the authentication for the Cloud Run Service, by granting the role Cloud Run Invoker to allAuthenticatedUsers
-4. Create a repository for the container by running (more information [here](https://cloud.google.com/artifact-registry/docs/repositories/create-repos#create-gcloud)):
+3. Create a repository for the container by running (more information [here](https://cloud.google.com/artifact-registry/docs/repositories/create-repos#create-gcloud)):

     ```bash
     gcloud artifacts repositories create astra-api \